-Trump's Comment About Stepping Down If He Loses The Election Isn't Reassuring
+Trump Won't Promise To Peacefully Step Down If He Loses The Election

 If you’re worried about the 2020 election, this might not help.
 During a Sept.
 23 press conference, President Donald Trump refused to promise a peaceful transition of power should he lose the upcoming 2020 election, per The New York Times.
 Claiming that mail-in ballot fraud could corrupt the voting system, Trump then went on to state how there would be no power transfer at all — but a “continuation” of power.
 The White House did not immediately respond to Elite Daily's request for comment on the remarks.